🚀

 Insights

-This project reinforced the importance of understanding user needs deeply before redesigning the experience.
-By addressing specific pain points and providing real solutions we were able to make a meaningful improvement to how users experience the app.
-It also highlighted how valuable early and frequent user feedback is throughout the design process in creating the solution truly aligns with user expectations.
+This project reinforced the importance of deeply understanding user needs and issues before redesigning the experience.
+By addressing specific issues with targeted solutions, we could meaningfully improve the user experience.
+Early and frequent user feedback was essential in aligning the design with user expectations.

 Takeaways